area9innovation/flow9/tools/dsl/readme.md

 	if we have natural evaluation order.
 	Maybe that can be fixed in practice by having a "ws !letterOrDigit ws" => "!letterOrDigit ws" rule, or we should have a guard against 'string !term' so we do not process that.

+- Figure out how to add position to all nodes for better error reporting

 - Add functions to Gringo?